View Helen 100's Obituary on scrantontimes.com and share memories

 She loved sewing and was an amazing cook, however what she'll always be remembered for is her kindness, care for others and deep love for her family.
 To be forever missed, her legacy would long live on.

-She is survived by her loving daughter, Joan Gerrity and husband, Henry, of Scranton; five adoring grandchildren; eight great-grandchildren; six great-great-grandchildren; and many nieces and nephews.
+She is survived by her loving daughter, Joan Gerrity and husband, Henry, of Scranton; five adoring grandchildren, Carole Hughes, Sherri Alfano, Henry Gerrity III, Julie Krzywiec and Aaron Schoonover III; eight great-grandchildren; six great-great-grandchildren; and many nieces and nephews.

 Her family would like to acknowledge both the entire staff of Green Ridge Health Care Center and Dr. Nicholas Dodge for the years of their collective care, kindness and compassion.